9860 62 Ave (780) 665-3510

 I’m going to be late picking my pet up.
 What do I do?

 It happens sometimes… If you’re going to be late picking up your pet, please call us to let us know:

 Late pick-ups are subject to the following late charges: Up to 15 minutes late is an extra $10 charge.
 15-30 minutes late is an extra $15 charge.
-After 30 minutes we will assume your pet is staying with us for the night and you will be required to pay our overnight rate of $26.
+After 30 minutes we will assume your pet is staying with us for the night and you will be required to pay our current overnight rate.